 This morning visit China’s largest temple and altar complex as well as the city’s symbol, the Temple of Heaven, built in the Ming Dynasty and surrounded by purpose designed parklands.
 Afterwards grab a bargain or simply window shop at the famous Hongqiao Pearl Market or Silk Alley.

-Take an afternoon flight to Xian where you will meet your guide on arrival.
+Take a bullet train to Xian where you will meet your guide on arrival.
 Your guide will provide an introduction to Xian, answer any questions you have, and make arrangements for the following day.
 Enjoy free time for the remainder of the first day.

 Well established two centuries before the founding of Rome, Xian was the capital of China throughout a number of important dynasties.
 When trade via the Silk Road began in the Han Dynasty (206 BC - 220 AD) Xian was the capital and at the eastern junction of the route.
 The introduction of exotic Chinese goods to the rest of the world started at Xian.

 Having grown progressively through several ruling dynasties, Xian, known as Chang'an in the mid seventh century, was the largest city in the world before it was devastated at the end of the Tang Dynasty.
 However, the city was rebuilt during the Ming Dynasty with the new city wall completed in 1370 based on the inner palace walls of the Tang Dynasty city.
 The Ming Dynasty walls are well preserved and can be circumnavigated on foot or bicycle.

 Itinerary Option: For the adventurous, you can save money and catch an overnight sleeper train from Beijing to Xian rather than flying.
 Discuss itinerary options with our staff.